lumilio/Jungle-didakoo.com-README.md/README.md

 The introduction of Ethereum NFTs has allowed didakoo.com to recognize players and their NFTs without requiring an email or password.
 This is done through the use of crypto wallet [MetaMask](https://metamask.io/), which provides a unique blockchain address linked to the player and their NFTs.
 With Metamask you can create infinite anonymous wallets and addresses for free.

-L2 are independent blockchains connected to Ethereum, didakoo.com allows you to sign in using Metamask on the following chains: (NFTs from Didakoo are available on OpenSea marketplace across these same chains).
+L2 are independent blockchains connected to Ethereum, didakoo.com allows you to Log-in using Metamask on the following chains:

 * Ethereum Mainnet
 * Polygon
 * Base

 ## How to login

 Players can interact with didakoo.com even using a brand-new Metamask wallet with no funds.
-In didakoo.com there is only one smart contract used for sign-in, and it requires zero gas fees, meaning you don’t need ETH or tokens to start playing.
+In didakoo.com there is only one smart contract used for login, and it requires zero gas fees, meaning you don’t need ETH or tokens to start playing.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.